jedaitemple/My_project/README.md

 # My_project
 This is web app with which you can share news in social sites.
 # Future plans
-Ok I added image also and I will put a video on how to use my api for all users
+I think its working and I should find a way to push it from localhost.
+Search a fix for sharer(only the first gets the needed news)
 #add email validation

 #add share